Hello Are you worried about your Pet? We’re here to help…

 Conkers are the seeds of the horse chestnut tree, also known as the Aesculus Hippocastanum, which is widely found in the UK.

-Conkers contain a poison called aesculin, which is found in all parts of the horse chestnut tree, including the leaves.
+Conkers and dogs don’t mix as they contain a poison called aesculin, which is found in all parts of the horse chestnut tree, including the leaves.
 Dogs normally need to ingest several to suffer severe poisoning.
 In autumn, our emergency vets regularly see cases of conker poisoning in dogs.
 While serious cases are rare, they do occur.

 Clinical signs are usually seen between one and six hours after ingestion, although they can be delayed for up to two days.